 Permit applications can be downloaded, and emailed to fmo@cityofcamas.us.
 Please include a brief description of the work and a sketch of worksite showing location of the tank (include measurement from the center of the tank to the front of the house curb or street edge and property lines).

-Permit fees will be required to be paid when the permit is issued, and before the work begins.
+Permit fees are paid when the permit is issued, and before the work begins.